Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

 3. Responsibilities of the academic advisor
-    a)  Master the training program, guide students in building a study plan, choosing and registering for courses suitable to the students\' learning conditions and the goals and requirements of the training program;
+    a)  Master the training program, guide students in building a study plan, choosing and registering for courses suitable to the students' learning conditions and the goals and requirements of the training program;
     b)  Provide guidance on learning methods, research, professional skills development, and supplementary skills for students;
-        regularly monitor students\' learning outcomes;
+        regularly monitor students' learning outcomes;
     c)  Help students solve difficulties in their studies; remind students when they see their academic performance decline;
-    d)  Coordinate with the Training Department, the Department of Politics and Student Affairs, lecturers and related units to create conditions for students to study and evaluate students\' training scores.
+    d)  Coordinate with the Training Department, the Department of Politics and Student Affairs, lecturers and related units to create conditions for students to study and evaluate students' training scores.
 4. Benefits of academic advisors
     a)  Reduced standard teaching hours, enjoy allowances according to